Greeshmanalla/Cancer-Genome-Interactive-Data-Visualization-Dashboard/README.md

 # Cancer-Genome-Interactive-Data-Visualization-Dashboard
 This is my **Masters** project dissertation at **Newcastle University**.
 This project's data is taken from public repository TCGA which includes breast cancer gene mutation data and patient clinical data.
+The project's objective is to design and implement a visualization tool that will en-hance the analysis and comprehension of data within the scope of cancer care.
+This tool aims to facilitate the interpretation of complex genomic information, thereby aiding healthcare professionals in making informed decisions for treatment strategies.